AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/text-mode/linking-tabs-lists-reports.md

 1. Save this name for future reference.

-## Build a calculated custom field with a direct link to an Active Tab
+## Build a calculated custom field with a direct link to an Active Tab {#build-a-calculated-custom-field-with-a-direct-link-to-an-active-tab}

 In Adobe Workfront Classic, you can use a calculated field to concatenate information about your object and an **Active Tab** for the object and create a direct link to that tab.